 Benefits of Tracking the Ex-Dividend Date

-There are a number of reasons investors may want to look at a company’s ex-dividend date of a stock when considering buying or selling it.
+There are a number of reasons investors may want to look at a stock’s ex-dividend date when considering buying or selling it.

 1. They may want to sell just ahead of the ex-dividend date to get the best price without having to pay income taxes on the dividend payment.